ether/etherpad-lite/CONTRIBUTING.md

 ## Things you can help with
 Etherpad is much more than software.
 So if you aren't a developer then worry not, there is still a LOT you can do!
 A big part of what we do is community engagement.
 You can help in the following ways
- * Triage bugs (applying labels) and confirming their existance
+ * Triage bugs (applying labels) and confirming their existence
  * Testing fixes (simply applying them and seeing if it fixes your issue or not) - Some git experience required
  * Notifying large site admins of new releases
  * Writing Changelogs for releases